stefanweck/dungeongeneration/README.md

 - A component entity system
 - Turns
 - Interaction with objects, such as doors
+- Monsters and enemies!
+- Path finding

 What's next?

 - Different types of rooms
-- Monsters, enemies
+- Advanced enemy behaviour
 - Looting
 - Treasures
-- Path finding
+- Inventory
 - User Interface
 - Text log with actions/events
 - And more!